Canada Pension Plan: Description

 A province may choose to opt out of the Canada Pension Plan, as Quebec did in 1965, but must offer a comparable plan to its residents.
 Any province may establish an additional or supplementary plan anytime, as under section 94A of the Canadian Constitution, pensions are a provincial responsibility.

 The CPP Fund is a professionally managed investment fund, overseen by the CPP Investments (CPPIB), an independent organization that reports to the federal and provincial governments.
 The CPPIB's investment strategy is guided by a set of principles that emphasize long-term benefits security, a focus on quality, and a commitment to sustainability and responsible investment practices.
 CPPIB also regularly reports on its investment performance and activities and is subject to oversight by the federal and provincial governments.

 History

-The Liberal government of Prime Minister Lester B. Pearson established the Canadian Pension Plan in 1965.
+The Canada Pension Plan was established in 1965 by the 26th Canadian Parliament.
+The bill was introduced by the Liberal minority government of Prime Minister Lester B. Pearson and was passed with the support of Tommy Douglas' New Democratic Party.

-Beginning in January 2024, a second earnings ceiling will be introduced, also known as CPP2.
-The first ceiling will be $68,500, while the second ceiling will be $73,200.
-The second ceiling is calculated "in accordance with the CPP legislation and [taking] into account the growth in average weekly wages and salaries in Canada".
+The Canada Pension plan bill had its first reading on November 9, 1964, second reading on November 18, 1964, and was passed on its third reading on March 29, 1965.
+It was subsequently passed by the Senate on April 2, 1965, and receive Royal Assent the following day.

+The CPP began operating on January 1, 1966, with workers making contributions of 1.8% on their protected earnings, an amount matched by their employers.
+Self-employed individuals were required to pay both shares, for a total of 3.6%.
+While the CPP was created as a pay-as-you-go system, the initial CPP benefits were phased in, with full benefits becoming available after only 10 years of contributions.
+The CPP reached full maturity in 2013, reflecting the first year in which individuals reaching the standard age of eligibility for the retirement pension (65) would have had the ability to contribute for their entire careers, starting at age 18, rather than having a contributory period that began with the inception of the Plan on January 1, 1966.